-During this reporting period, the Missouri State Legislature changed the nursing facility level of care (LOC) from a point score of 21 to 24 (based on a face-to-face assessment with the participant).
+The Missouri State Legislature changed the nursing facility level of care (LOC) from a point score of 21 to 24 (based on a face-to-face assessment with the participant).
 In addition, the Consumer Directed Services (CDS) was moved from 100% to 60%.
 These changes changed the program requirements for participant qualification for Medicaid Home and Community Based (HCBS).
 Together these changes make it more difficult for the Aged and Disabled MFP participants to qualify for HCBS.
-Active MO MFP participants currently receiving HCBS will also have meet the new LOC eligibility requirement upon being reassessed.
+Upon being reassessed, active MO MFP participants currently receiving HCBS will also have meet the new LOC eligibility requirements.

-During this reporting period. it was decided that in cases where the individual will not be authorized for HCBS, attempts would be made to use an individual's natural community and other non-paid supports to assist with unmet needs.
+During this reporting period.
+It was decided that in cases where the individual will not be authorized for HCBS, attempts would be made to use an individual's natural community and other non-paid supports to assist with unmet needs.